Schools

 Visual Arts Department Head

-Audits: Shine light on the ignored areas within your school or college department
+Shine light on the ignored areas within your school or college department.

 This is the best place to start.

-We’ll read through your policies, guidelines, and hold focus groups with staff to uncover unspoken rules that are holding your institution back from leading the way.
+We’ll read through your policies and guidelines and hold focus groups with staff to uncover unspoken rules that are holding your institution back from leading the way.

 Audits are not essential, but are a great place to start, so we can recommend the best path for workshops and further action.